Magnums are 1500mls and come in a wooden presentation box. Free shipping on all magnums.

 The vineyard is located within the Waipara Valley of North Canterbury, on free draining, north facing terraces.
 It benefits from being in the lee of the Teviotdale Range, giving maximum protection from the Pacific’s easterly breezes and thus creating a unique mesoclimate.
 The vines are over 30 years old, with a large proportion planted on their own roots.
 The soil is free draining and of low fertility, resulting in naturally reduced vine vigour.
 This produces low yields of optimally ripened, high quality, flavourful grapes, which fully express the qualities of this unique terroir.
 The vineyard has warm days, but the nights are amongst the coolest in the Waipara Valley, drawing out the ripening period of the grapes, while still retaining good natural acidity.

 Variable conditions over flowering resulted in a moderate fruit set.
 The subsequent warm summer then allowed the grapes to ripen beautifully.
 Late season conditions were favourable for the development of noble botrytis, essential for the production of this wine style.

 THE HARVEST AND WINEMAKING

-The colour is lemon-straw.
-On the nose there is an abundance of citrus, in particular the orange zest that is such a regional feature of North Canterbury Rieslings.
-There are also aromas of apricot, ginger and spice.
+Upon release it is lemon-straw in colour.
+The bouquet is an enticing medley of citrus and stone fruit, interspersed with floral notes of elderflower and honeysuckle.
+Layered beneath there are also hints of ginger, honey and spice.
 The long hang time and influence of botrytis has resulted in a wine that is rich and full bodied, with ripe phenolics that add structure and length.
-It is mouth filling, yet balanced with refreshing acidity and a dry finish.
+It is concentrated yet delicate, with invigorating acidity and a satisfyingly dry finish.